space87/videojs-BrightCove-tracking/README.md

 ```

-_there is no need to call .play() as the plugin will call that to allow tracking of events.
+-There is no need to call .play() as the plugin will call that to allow tracking of events.

 ## Options